-IDATEN is one of the Buddhism gods and well know for his outstanding agility.
+IDATEN is one of the Buddhism gods and well known for his outstanding agility.

-There’s a story that he caught a demon god at a blinding speed when a demon stole the ashes of Budda.
-That’s why his name Idaten is used as a synonymous for someone who is good at running.
+There’s a story that he caught a demon god at a blinding speed when a demon stole the ashes of Buddha.
+That’s why his name Idaten is used as synonymous for someone who is good at running.